kktse/kktse.github.io/_posts/2019-11-27-science-of-motorsport-review.markdown

 performance.

 ## Conclusion
-The complexities of high-speed vehicle maneuvering demands maximum performance from  both the race car and racing driver.
+The complexity of high-speed vehicle maneuvering demands maximum performance from  both the race car and racing driver.
 Understanding the necessary conditions for success forms the basis of an integrated and comprehensive driver development program.